-In the United States, the only day we hold big parades for Carnaval is on Shrove Tuesday.
+In the United States, the only day we hold big parades for Carnival is on Shrove Tuesday.
 That’s when the big Mardi Gras festival takes place in cities like New Orleans.
 But in Ecuador, parades can take place in the weeks leading up to Fat Tuesday.

 When we drove into town, we knew something was going on.
 Traffic was at a near standstill.
-So we decided to find a place to park and follow the crowd walking into town.
+After waiting a while, we decided to find a place to park and follow the crowd walking into town.
+We figured they knew where to go even though we didn’t.
 And I’m glad we did.

 We found the parade by following the noise and the people.
 The main street was full of twirling dancers in native costume.
 Some danced to bands strumming guitars or to accordion players tapping out music unique to the highlands of Ecuador.
 Others followed trucks with huge speakers hanging off the back, the music blaring for miles around.

 Tourists are sometimes favorite targets for the cans and cans of party foam that are sprayed along the parade route at participants and viewers in equal measure.
-There are horror stories of cameras destroyed from flying water and colored flour, another Carnaval favorite.
+There are horror stories of cameras destroyed from flying water and colored flour, another Carnival favorite.

 We went prepared and brought plastic bags to cover expensive equipment and smiles on our faces to let people know that we knew that it was all in fun.
 And, for the most part, we were left alone.
 People tended to spray friends and family.
 Some of the parade participants were literally covered in what looked like white shaving cream.

 After the parade was over and we made our way to the food stalls set up in a large plaza, we did have to watch out for water being thrown from windows out onto the street!
 One lucky hit with a bucket of water, and we would have had some very sad cameras.
 Fortunately, the umbrella I bought to protect myself from the sun also protected me from flying water from above.